• Thu. Jun 25th, 2026

 Cypriot Folklore

-This particular Cypriot folktale encompasses a rich tapestry of myths and stories that are not only tied to superstition but also to religion.
-One such fable is the tales that surround the mystical creatures known as the Kallikantzaroi.
-Although various interpretations of these mythical creatures exist, they all describe a small, semi-invisible, dark goblin-like creature that has a hankering for the CYPRIOT HONEY PUFFS, also known as LOUKOUMADES.
+Cypriot folktales often encompass a rich tapestry of myths and stories that are not only tied to superstitions but also to religion and mythology.
+The story of the Kallikantzaroi, in the context of a Cypriot folktale, is a particular fable that highlights the tales that surround mystical underground creatures that appear during the Christmas period.
+Although various interpretations of these mythical creatures exist, they all describe a small, semi-invisible, goblin-like creature that has a hankering for CYPRIOT HONEY PUFFS, that are also known as LOUKOUMADES.

 MISCHIEF & MAYHEM